 You may have heard some good things about 'Balanced Headphone Drive'.

-Audiophile headphone aficionados will exclaim that balanced-drive is the ultimate nirvana of headphone listening, the cat's meow of cans, the creme de la creme of personal audio systems, the highest of the 'high end'.
+Headphone aficionados will exclaim that balanced-drive is the nirvana of headphone listening, the creme de la creme of personal audio systems, the highest of the 'high end'.

 Our friends at HeadRoom Audio were the very first to design and market balanced headphone systems with the HeadRoom 'BlockHead' Balanced Amp way back in 1999.
 So no one knows more about balanced drive amplification and headphones than us.